Peter Shapiro (concert promoter): Relix

 In April 2009, Shapiro became the principal owner of Relix magazine.
 He purchased the magazine (along with Relix.com and Jambands.com) from Steve Bernstein who had announced its closing two months earlier due to financial constraints.
 Shapiro became publisher, heading a staff that also included current editors Dean Budnick and Mike Greenhaus, Associate Publisher Rachel Seiden and former editor Josh Baron.

-In June 2009, Shapiro wrote a publisher's note entitled, Welcome to Relix 3.0, where he stated in part, “It is with great respect and appreciation that I am assuming the role of Publisher of Relix magazine.
-I follow in the footsteps of a distinguished group of people that each made an enormous effort in order to make this magazine what it is today…I am proud to say that Relix is a strong relevant and influential as ever.
-In many ways the magazine and its sister websites, Relix.com and Jambands.com, reflect the sustained strength of a community of millions of people, who live their lives with music as a core spiritual and experiential driver…We live in difficult times and as we have all heard, many are predicting the demise of magazines.
-Well, in many ways, Relix has always gone in a direction away from the mainstream and popular belief, forging its own path.
-Now is no different.
-Despite the dire warning and predictions we have faith in the power of our community: the fans, musicians, industry and most importantly…Relix!
-We hope you join us for the ride.”

 Founded in 1974, Relix is currently the second longest running magazine devoted to rock music published in the United States.

 HeadCount, Rock Hall and other Nonprofit work

 Shapiro has maintained a steady slate of volunteer efforts.
 For a number of years he served on the board of directors of the City Parks Foundation Arts Committee, a 501(c)(3) nonprofit that creates programs throughout the five boroughs of New York City.
 He was a founding board member of HeadCount, advising the “a non-partisan organization that uses the power of music to register voters and promote participation in democracy” and in July 2019, he became chairman of the board.
 He also is a member of the Rock and Roll Hall of Fame nominating committee.